What Postsecondary Education Administrators Do

 Many admissions counselors are assigned a region of the country and travel to that region to speak to high school counselors and students.

-In addition, admissions officers often work with the financial aid department, which helps students determine if they are able to afford tuition and creates packages of federal and institutional financial aid if necessary.
+Admissions officers often work with the financial aid department, which helps students determine if they are able to afford tuition and creates packages of federal and institutional financial aid, if necessary.

 - Schedule and register students for classes

 - Prepare transcripts and diplomas for students